 Verifying Auto-Summary from Topology Table

 In Figure 6, routers R1 will send R2 a summarized EIGRP routing update of 172.16.0.0/16.
-Routing tables for R1, R2 and R3 contain subnets of the 172.16.0.0/16 network; so, all routers send the summary advertisement across a different major network.
+Routing tables for R1, R2, and R3 contain subnets of the 172.16.0.0/16 network; so, all routers send the summary advertisement across a different major network.

-We can verify the configuration of auto-summary on R2 and R3 topology table.
+We can verify the configuration of the auto-summary on R2 and R3 topology table.
 This will verify that R2 and R3 have received the 172.16.0.0/16 summary route.
 We can use the all-links parameter with the “show ip eigrp topology” to show all received updates.

 Figure 5 shows the routing table for R2.
 The highlighted entries are using an exit interface of Null0.
 EIGRP automatically adds a summary route to Null0 for two classful networks 10.0.0.0/8 and 172.16.0.0/16.
 It is an IOS virtual interface that is a route to nowhere, also known as “the bit bucket.”
 Packets that match a route with a Null0 exit interface are discarded.

 The Null0 summary route prevents routing loops for destinations that are integrated into the summary but do not exist in the routing table.
 EIGRP for IPv4 automatically includes a Null0 summary route in the following conditions: